emcd/ai-experiments/README.md

    ```

 The `default` virtual environment will be automatically rebuilt next time the
 application is run via Hatch.
+You may need to run something in the `develop`
+virtual environment to rebuild it too, if you have installed Git hooks which
+rely upon it.

 # Configuration